littlejohntj/blink-stream/README.md

 - Let streamer pick a token to receive
 - Add token swaps from the sender token to the receiver token
 - See if we should be sending a donation post request instead of an alert

+### Bugs
+- Double notifactions when running locally since were using the same pubkeys for mainnet and local
+- Fails on sol transfers since there is no tokenTransfers struct in the helius response
+- Streamer name text does not render on production for the streamer image

 ### Setting Up Helius